-In response to my active vs. passive funds performance post, a reader, Heidi, wrote in with a question,
+In response to my active vs. passive investment fund performance post, a reader, Heidi, wrote in with a question,

 How do I know if my vanguard funds are “passive”?